A warm, well-presented, town centre property ideal for families, groups and fishing parties with excellent amenities on the doorstep.

 "We had a wonderful time in The Antlers, the house was perfect, location was perfect & the owners were very helpful!"Mr Graham

 - Departure time: 10am

-"The selection of local, independent shops and galleries available on the doorstep."Christina, Crabtree & Crabtree
+"The selection of local, independent shops and galleries available on the doorstep."Amanda, Crabtree & Crabtree